Alexismk/Module-2-Digital-Copies-to-Digital-Things/Paradata/Paradata from Module 1/Readme.md

-# Paradata
+# Paradata - Module 1

+#### RESTATED FOR REFERENCE AND EASY ACCESS

-### The reason I'm painting this way is that I want to be a machine, and I feel that whatever I do and do machine-like is what I want to do.
+### "The reason I'm painting this way is that I want to be a machine, and I feel that whatever I do and do machine-like is what I want to do."

 'What is Pop Art?
 Answers from 8 Painters', Part 1, G. R. Swenson, in Art News 62, November 1963